 The world needs nature to thrive, and nature needs rich biodiversity

-Next to the overall value of biodiversity for society, many businesses also count on the services that nature provides.
-Agricultural businesses depend on pollination of crops by insects and on soil fertility caused by the interaction between organisms.
-Construction companies need natural resources, such as wood and purified water.
+Many businesses also count on nature.
+Agricultural businesses depend on the pollination of crops by insects and on soil fertility from the interaction between organisms.
+Construction companies need natural resources such as wood and purified water.
 Pharmaceutical companies depend on natural ingredients to create medicines.
 The list goes on.

 Biodiversity, human rights and climate change are closely connected